-- A commercial learner's permit may be issued to an individual 18 years of age who holds a valid Class 1 or Class 2 operator's license. - The CLP must be valid for no more than 180 days from the date of issuance and may be renewed for up to an additional 180 days, provided the CLP expiration date does not exceed a period of 1-year from the initial issue date of the CLP. - The holder of a CLP may drive a commercial motor vehicle only if accompanied by the holder of a CDL, who is 21 years of age, has a valid license for the type of vehicle driven, and occupies a seat beside the individual or directly behind if in a passenger vehicle for the purpose of giving instruction in driving the commercial motor vehicle. - A CLP holder with a passenger or school bus endorsement are prohibited from operating a commercial motor vehicle or school bus carrying passengers.
-A CLP holder with a tank endorsement may only operate an empty tank vehicle and is prohibited from operating any tank vehicle that previously contained hazardous materials that have not been purged of any residue. - The CLP must be held for 14 days prior to starting the skills tests. - After passing the required knowledge test(s), you can be issued a commercial learner's permit and then take the CDL skills tests.
-The commercial learner's permit must contain all endorsements and restrictions necessary to complete the skills test.
-There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and onroad driving.
-You must take these tests in the type of vehicle for which you wish to be licensed. - Scores for the passed segments of the test are only valid during initial issuance of the CLP.
-If the CLP is renewed, all three segments of the skills test must be retaken. - The third-party examiners must schedule all skills tests at least 48 hours in advance.
+- You have up to 180 days after your CLP expires to convert your CLP to a CDL.
+If you fail to convert within 180 days, you will need to reapply and pass both the knowledge and skills tests. - The holder of a CLP may drive a CMV only if accompanied by the holder of a CDL, who is 21 years of age, has a valid license for the type of vehicle driven, and occupies a seat beside the individual or directly behind if in a passenger vehicle for the purpose of giving instruction in driving the commercial motor vehicle. - A CLP holder with a passenger or school bus endorsement are prohibited from operating a commercial motor vehicle or school bus carrying passengers.
+A CLP holder with a tank endorsement may only operate an empty tank vehicle and is prohibited from operating any tank vehicle that previously contained hazardous materials and has not been purged of any residue. - You may not operate in interstate commerce with a CLP unless you are at least 21 years old and have a valid medical certificate.